dotnet/docs-maui/docs/user-interface/layouts/horizontalstacklayout.md

 # HorizontalStackLayout

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.HorizontalStackLayout> organizes child views in a one-dimensional horizontal stack, and is a more performant alternative to a `StackLayout`.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.HorizontalStackLayout> organizes child views in a one-dimensional horizontal stack, and is a more performant alternative to a <xref:Microsoft.Maui.Controls.StackLayout>.
 In addition, a <xref:Microsoft.Maui.Controls.HorizontalStackLayout> can be used as a parent layout that contains other child layouts.

 The <xref:Microsoft.Maui.Controls.HorizontalStackLayout> defines the following properties: